top of page

 In 1827, a Christian slavery abolitionist named William Himrod (1791–1873) founded a neighborhood called "New Jerusalem" for African Americans who escaped slavery in the South and local poor White laborers.
 Its boundaries were the Bayfront to the north, 6th Street to the south, Cherry Street to the west, and Sassafras Street to the east.
 Erieites also called the neighborhood "New Jerusalem," noting the ravine that made it difficult to reach from other parts of the city, just as heaven is difficult to reach.
 The name referred to the new Jerusalem mentioned in Revelation, especially to the apostle John's testimony:

 I saw the Holy City, the new Jerusalem, coming down out of heaven from God, prepared as a bride beautifully dressed for her husband.
 And I heard a loud voice from the throne saying, "Look!
 God's dwelling place is now among the people, and he will dwell with them.
 They will be his people, and God himself will be with them and be their God.
 'He will wipe every tear from their eyes.
-There will be no more death' [see Isa.
-25:8] or mourning or crying or pain, for the old order of things has passed away (Rev. 21:3-4).
+There will be no more death' [cf. Isa.
+25:8] or mourning or crying or pain, for the old order of things has passed away (Rev. 21:3–4).

 Himrod wanted to wipe away the tears of oppressed Black people.
 He started the French Street School for Colored Children in Erie in 1824.
 Later, it became the Himrod Mission and a stop on the Underground Railroad.
 In 1836, Himrod became a member of the Erie County Anti-Slavery Society.
 He also founded Erie's first ironworks and became an Erie Cemetery incorporator.
 Himrod lived at the same house at the corner of French and 2nd Streets, teaching African-American children there for twenty years.
 The Black community in New Jerusalem continued Himrod's legacy for the next century.
 The Lawrence family became the most prominent African Americans in Erie.
 Earl Lawrence was the first Black musician to play in the Erie Philharmonic, mentoring the composer Harry T. Burleigh (featured later in this essay).
 Earl's daughter, Ada, was one of the first Black teachers to serve in Erie Public Schools.
 For more information about New Jerusalem, read Journey from Jerusalem: An Illustrated Introduction to Erie's African-American History, 1795–1995 (Erie County Historical Society, 1996) by Sarah S. Thompson.